abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_1_Introduction/Section_1.md

 - High-level programming languages, make it easier to write programs.

-- *Compiler*: A program that translate the code into machine code, cheking also if there is any syntax problems.
+- *Compiler*: A program that translate the code into machine code, checking also if there is any syntax problems.

 - ### Steps in writing a program

   - 1.- Define the program: Getting a clear idea of what the code must do.

-  - 2.- Desing: Desing the interface and program Organization.
+  - 2.- Design: Design the interface and program Organization.

   - 3.- Write code: Create the code.